MichiganTech/LaTeX_MSPhDTemplate/README.md

 and signature pages, etc. in compliance with the Graduate School requirements, the template provides the following:

-  1. Ability to accommodate up to two advisors.
+  1. Ability to accommodate up to two advisors

-  2. Ability to accommodate up to four advisory committee members.
+  2. Ability to accommodate up to four advisory committee members

-  3. Embdedded fonts -- the PDF looks the same when printed as it looks when it’s viewed on computer.
+  3. Embdedded fonts -- the PDF looks the same when printed as it looks when it’s viewed on computer

-  4. If using Linux/UNIX or Mac, the process of generating the PDF could be as simple as typing ```make```.
+  4. If using Linux/UNIX or Mac, the process of generating the PDF could be as simple as typing ```make```

-  5. Ability to make a timestamp-based snapshot of the entire folder via the command ```make snapshot```.
+  5. Ability to make a timestamp-based snapshot of the entire folder via the command ```make snapshot```

 Neither this template nor its author, however, will typeset your report, thesis or dissertation for you.
 You are responsible for it.